Coronavirus News: NYC doctor returns to work after defeating COVID-19

-Dr. Chia-Ling Nhan-Cheng is now back on the job at New York-Presbyterian Hospital.
+Dr. Chia-Ling Nhan-Chang is now back on the job at New York-Presbyterian Hospital.

 That's after sitting out for three weeks while she fought back against the virus.